-Limited Liability Company is a company established by one or more entities, the charter capital of which is divided into participatory interests.
+A limited liability company is a company established by one or more persons (legal or individuals), the charter capital of which is divided into participatory interests.

 The legal nature of an LLC is similar to that of a German GmbH and a French société à responsibilité limitée (SARL).

 Participatory interest The participatory interests of participants can be expressed in the form of the respective percentages of an LLC's charter capital.
 Participatory interests in an LLC do not qualify as "securities" for the purposes of applicable Ukrainian legislation and, therefore, are not subject to registration with the Securities Commission.
-Liability The participants of an LLC who failed to pay contributions in full shall be jointly and severally liable for their obligations to the extent of the portion of the contribution that each participant failed to pay.
+Liability The participants of an LLC who failed to pay contributions in full will be jointly and severally liable for their obligations to the extent of the portion of the contribution that each participant failed to pay.